thedeepengine/full-metal-weaviate/docs/docs/query_data.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Query Data

-Querying data can be reduced down to 3 basic operations, any other query can be derived from these.
+Querying data can be reduced down to 3 basic operations, other queries are derived from these 3 building blocks.

-To demo that, let's first get the metal collection:
+Let's first get the metal collection:

 ```
 JeopardyQuestion = metal_client.get_metal_collection('JeopardyQuestion')